Visual Cultures of Travel and Exploration in Latin America (Level 5)

 Module description

-Focusing on Latin America, this module investigates visual cultures of travel and exploration, raising questions about the history of modern visual technologies within and beyond Europe, and the rethinking of the imperial archive in light of Indigenous agency.
-Paying particular attention to the Euro-American exploration of Latin America from the late eighteenth to the early twentieth centuries, we consider key questions about the role of visual artefacts in the making of imaginative geographies, mediating cultural encounters and providing ecological and multispecies insights.
+Paying particular attention to the Euro-American exploration of Latin America from the late eighteenth to the early twentieth centuries, we consider key questions about the role of visual artefacts in the making of imaginative geographies.
 Across this period, European and US travellers left their impressions in a variety of records, from visual images in sketches, paintings, charts, photography and film to written ones, in diaries, letters and travel accounts.

 - Setting the scene: rethinking the visual archive of travel and exploration in Latin America